Stage 1 – Where are we now?

 Understand where you are today.
 Innovation is more likely to happen and be noticed in an environment where:

 - There are quality methods in place to measure performance

 - Your processes are in control so you can identify a change in performance

 - You can attribute a change correctly, good or bad…

 - You have data and analysis to inform decisions

-In this stage use quality tools such as Pareto charts, control charts or flowcharts to help gather useful data to understand the process, understand your customers, your competitors, market trends and any other data that will support the business case for the work.
-This information will help you support the context of the innovation, and develop provide useful insights to help define the overall goal of the innovation.
+In this stage, use quality tools such as Pareto charts, control charts or flowcharts to help gather useful data to understand the process, your customers, your competitors, market trends, and any other data that will support the business case for the work.
+This information will help you support the context of the innovation, and provide useful insights to help define the overall goal of the innovation.

 Stage 2 – Where are we going?

-Agree which type of innovation you are working on for each project.
-Breakdown the overall goal for the innovation into practical objectives.
+Agree on which type of innovation you are working on for each project.
+Break down the overall goal for the innovation into practical objectives.
 This will help focus the innovation.